tsugiproject/tsugi-build/cloudflare/README.md

 These change very slowly.
-From August 2018 (when I started using this technique) to June 2020 (when I am writing this documentation) there were *no* changes to the CloudFlare IP ranges.
+From August 2018 (when I started using this technique) to June 2020 (when I am writing this documentation) there were *no* changes to the Cloudflare IP ranges.
 I include commands below to check if they have changed any time you like.
 If you notice that they have changed - make sure to let the Tsugi devloper's list know because a lot of Tsugi servers might be partially off the air.